Cybrotrix/JayLabs.Owin.OAuthAuthorization/readme.md

 Provides a Custom OAuth Provider for Implicit Grant.
 Allowing usage of the included ClaimAuthorize attribute.

-Authentication is made by other middleware like OpenIdConnect.
+Authentication is made by other middleware like OpenID Connect.

 ##Usage